abpframework/abp/docs/en/UI/Angular/Permission-Management.md

-## Permissions in Angular Projects
+# Permission Management

 A permission is a simple policy that is granted or prohibited for a particular user, role or client.
-You can read more about [authorization in ABP](Authorization.md) document.
+You can read more about [authorization in ABP](../../Authorization.md) document.

 You can get permission of authenticated user using `getGrantedPolicy` selector of `ConfigState`.